When is the application deadline?

 If I send my materials ahead of time, can someone assess my chances of admission or evaluate how I measure up to your standards for admission?

-- Admission to our programs depends on many factors.
+- No, Admission to our programs depends on many factors.
 We cannot assess your chances of admission prior to reviewing your entire application.

 How are admission decisions made?